paulxt/ABAP-Callback-Smartform/README.md

 It's a Smartform program.

-It is also a callback function which I write for other program to call.
+It also include some callback functions which I write for other program to call.